Mac Crane: Career

 Crane's work includes poetry, nonfiction essays, and fiction.
 Their debut poetry collection, Our Debatable Bodies, was published in 2019.

-Crane wrote a line of poetry shortly after graduating college that became the seed for what would later become their debut novel: "if the shadows of everyone you'd wronged followed you around, would you still be so callous with people's hearts?"
-They officially began writing the book in 2018 and initially completed it as a short story.
+Crane began writing their debut novel in 2018 and initially completed it as a short story.
 However, after losing their job, they shifted focus to writing full-time and converting I Keep My Exoskeletons to Myself to a novel.
-The novel centers a queer parent, Kris, navigating parenthood after the loss of their partner during childbirth.
-In the book's world, the government attaches extra shadows to those who have committed acts of harm or violence.
+The novel centers a queer parent, Kris, navigating parenthood after the loss of their partner during childbirth in a world where the government attaches extra shadows to those who have committed acts of harm or violence.
 The novel was published in January 2023 (under their birth name, Marisa Crane) by Catapult and received positive critical reception.
-It was named to "Best Book" lists in Esquire, Library Journal, Chicago Review of Books, and others.
-Crane won the Lambda Literary Award for LGBTQ Speculative Fiction for the book.
+It was included on "Best Book" lists by Esquire, Library Journal, The Chicago Review of Books, and others.
+The book won the 2024 Lambda Literary Award for Speculative Fiction.

-Their second novel, A Sharp Endless Need, is an LGBTQ coming-of-age story centered around basketball.
-It will be released in 2025 under Dial Press.
+Their second novel, A Sharp Endless Need, is a coming-of-age story centered around a high school basketball star dealing with the death of her father and a complicated relationship with their best friend.
+It was released in 2025 by Dial Press.
+The novel was a finalist for the 2026 Lambda Literary Award for Lesbian Fiction.

+Their debut short story collection, Perverts, was published July 7, 2026 from Dial Press.
+The Chicago Review of Books listed it as one of "Our Most Anticipated Books of 2026."
+Book Riot called the book, "A provocative and uproarious collection about pleasure, performance, and pain, Perverts is an exaltation of the awesome depravity of queer modernity."